advayvc/portfolio/README.md

 # About me
-Hello! <br>
-I am a computer science enthusiast - specialising in Python but delving into Lua scripting too! <br>
+Hello!
+I am a computer science enthusiast - specialising in Python, recently delving into Lua scripting <br>

 When completing commissions to a high standard, I make use of:
 - computational thinking
   - understanding complex problems in order to form a solution
 - decomposition
-  - breaking down a problem into sub programs which can be made individually
+  - breaking tasks down into sub programs which can be made individually
 - abstraction
-  - simplifying details to easily solve the problem
+  - simplifying details which are not relevant to the assignment
 - algorithmic thinking
-  - identifying logical steps from the problem to a solution to produce a reusable algorithm
+  - identifying logical steps from start to finish to produce a reusable algorithm

 You can find my profile [here](https://www.roblox.com/users/2348124587/profile)